-I was running Blackreach, a Claude Code session, and a couple other tools at the same time.
+For a while I was running Blackreach, a Claude Code session, and a couple other tools at the same time.
 None of them knew the others existed.
-Blackreach would finish a research task and everything it found died with the session.
-The coding session started every conversation blind.
-I had no visibility into what any of them were doing.
+Blackreach would finish a research task and everything it found died when the session closed.
+847 inscriptions downloaded, all the metadata extracted, gone.
+The next coding session started completely blind, no memory of what the research agent had found.
+I had to manually copy results from one context to another, like passing notes between people who aren't allowed in the same room.

 How the proxy works

 Velqua sits between any app and its LLM provider.
 It intercepts every API call, injects persistent memory into the context, and forwards the request.
-The agent calls Ollama or Claude as normal.
-Velqua handles the rest.
-Zero code changes.
+The app doesn't know Velqua is there.
+You change one port number and that's it.

 # Before: agent calls provider directly